developerpiru/TRACS/README.md

 	python --version

-You should see the current version of Python installed.
+If installed, you should see the current version of Python.

 Cutadapt:

 	cutadapt --version

-You should see the current version of Cutadapt installed.
+If installed, you should see the current version of Cutadapt.

 Bowtie2:

 	bowtie2 --version

-You should see the current version of Bowtie2 installed.
+If installed, you should see the current version of Bowtie2.

 Samtools:

 	samtools --version

-You should see the current version of Samtools installed.
+If installed, you should see the current version of Samtools.

 MAGeCK:

 	mageck --version

-You should see the current version of MAGeCK installed.
+If installed, you should see the current version of MAGeCK.

 To determine if you have the correct Python packages installed, start Python: